-Address, Relocation of Building 'G', 44 Swinton Avenue, Block 61 to Sundy Block HPB Meeting June 26, 2017 and June 27, 2017 Page 5 of 10
+Address, Relocation of Building 'D', OSSHAD, from 21 S W 1st Avenue, Block 61 to Sundy Block HPB Meeting of June 26, 2017 and June 27, 2017 Page 5 of 9

 - c.
 Whether the proposed relocation would have a negative or positive effect on other historic sites, buildings, or structures within the originating historic district, at the new site; - d.
 Whether the new surroundings of the relocated structure would be compatible with its architectural character; and, - e.
-Whether the proposed relocation is the only practicable means of saving the structure from demolition.

-a) Building 'G' will be relocated approximately 12' south on Block 61 within OSSHAD.
-According to the applicant's Justification Statement and Relocation Criteria, A Field Report by Robert J. Selinsky, P.E., August 13, 2015 and Mike Brovant of Wolfe House and Building Movers indicate that Building 'G' identified no structural deficiencies;

-b) Wolfe House and Building Movers, after inspection of the property determined that the house could be moved to its new location without have a detrimental effect on the structural soundness of the building;
+Whether the proposed relocation is the only practicable means of saving the structure from demolition. - a) Building 'D'. will be relocated within the same historic district, OSSHAD; - b) Statement and Relocation Criteria, A Field Report by Robert J. Selinsky, P.E., August 13, 2015 and Mike Brovant of Wolfe House and Building Movers indicate that Building 'D' shows no signs of structural distress and no structural defects are noted in the exterior walls, and the building could be moved to its new location, including the existing fireplace); - c) The proposed relocation would not have a negative effect on other historic sites, buildings, or structures within the originating historic district, at the new site; - d) the new surroundings of the relocated structure would be compatible with its architectural character; and - e) The proposed relocation is the practicable means of saving the structure from the applicant's consideration for demolition.

-c) Relocation of Building 'G' will not have a negative effect on other historic buildings within OSSHAD;

-d) It will be compatible with existing historic buildings at the new site within OSSHAD; and e) Relocating Building 'G' is a practicable means of saving the structure from consideration for demolition while allowing the applicant to redevelop Block 61 as proposed.